Eurotunnel Calais Terminal

-The Eurotunnel Calais Terminal (also known as the Charles Dickens Terminal or Coquelles Terminal) is a railway terminal built for the transport of road-going vehicles on specially constructed trains through the Channel Tunnel.
-The terminal is one of two, with the Eurotunnel Folkestone Terminal located at Cheriton, near Folkestone.
+The Eurotunnel Calais Terminal is a railway terminal built for the transport of road-going vehicles on specially constructed trains through the Channel Tunnel.
+The station is located in the commune of Coquelles in the Pas-de-Calais department near the city of Calais.
+It is the terminal for the France and by extension the rest of Continental Europe.
+On the British side is the Eurotunnel Folkestone Terminal located at Cheriton, near Folkestone.
+The passenger service building at the Eurotunnel Calais Terminal is called the Charles Dickens Terminal, named for the British author Charles Dickens.

 History

 As part of the Channel Tunnel project, the plan for services included the use of dedicated shuttle trains that would carry both passenger and freight vehicles between Britain and France, which would compete with the cross-channel ferries.
 In order to accommodate these services, it was planned to build a brand new vehicle terminal on each side of the tunnel that would allow cars and lorries to be loaded quickly onto the trains.
 The site chosen for the French terminal was Coquelles, near Calais, not far from the French tunnel portal.